AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/aequilibrae_project/project_database/network_import_and_export.rst

 ``````````````````

 As it happens in other cases, Python's usual implementation of SQLite is
-incomplete, and does not include R-Tree, a key extension used by Spatialite for
+incomplete, and does not include R-Tree, a key extension used by SpatiaLite for
 GIS operations.

 For this reason, AequilibraE's default option when importing a network from OSM